harissg/aboutharis/README.md

 # Purpose
-A personal blogging application created using Angular and .net core
+A personal blogging applicatiocreated using Angular and .net core